agoda-com/cicd/README.md

 - [More Learning Hubs](#more-learning-hubs)
 - [More Agoda](#more-agoda)

+## How to fork the repository
+1. Click on `Fork` button (on the top-right)
+2. Select your Github account

 ## Creating a workflow file
 1. Go to `Code` tab in Github repository